 |

 Rainfall is strongly seasonal and varies significantly with topography.
-The mountainous northern areas of the FMU are characterised by relatively high rainfall, of about 3,500 mm / year.
-The southern areas including the settlements of Motueka, Brooklyn, and Riuwaka, by contrast are relatively dry, with rainfall of around 1,000 mm / year.
+The mountainous northern areas are characterised by relatively high rainfall, of about 3,500 mm / year.
+The southern areas including the settlements of Motueka, Tasman Upper Moutere, Lower Moutere, Brooklyn, and Riuwaka, by contrast are relatively dry, with rainfall of around 1,000 mm / year.

-The Motueka Catchment is geologically very complex compared to many other South Island catchments.
+The Motueka FMU is geologically very complex compared to many other South Island catchments.

 Ultramafic and old sedimentary rocks form the mountains at the south-western end of the Richmond Range in the headwaters of the Motueka.
 The ultramafic rock has high Iron, Chromium and Nickel levels.
 In this special mineral belt, where the soil repels most native trees, a unique shrubland community has evolved.